linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 31.08.2022 (announcement)
+- We're experimenting a bit with Flutter development on Chrome OS

+### 31.08.2022 (announcement)
 - A few days ago we sent an email to BeReal regarding a cooperation.
 - We will also set up a new project here ^^